Colchester Institute Skip To Main Content

 Work Experience can be completed with sole traders, either where the learner is already employed by the sole trader or where it is a new employer and the College have obtained informed consent from the parent/guardian.

-Prior to commencing work experience with a sole trader, the parents/carers of a learner who is under the age of 18 years is asked to read and sign a special consent form for their child to commence work experience with the sole trader.
+Prior to commencing work experience with a sole trader, the parents/carers of a learner who is under the age of 18 years are asked to read and sign a special consent form for their child to commence their placement with the sole trader.
 The consent form gives information about possible additional risks of working with a sole trader.

-As noted above: All learners on work experience and placement count as employees under Health and Safety Law and should be covered by Health and Safety Law and Employment Law and the Employer’s Liability Insurance.
-Employers Liability Insurance is normally required unless they are a very close family member.
+As noted above: All learners on a placement count as employees under Health and Safety Law and should be covered by Health and Safety Law and Employment Law and the Employer’s Liability Insurance.
+Employers Liability Insurance is normally required e.g. including where a Sole Trader takes on a placement as that person counts as an employee.
+Under an arrangement between the UK Government and the Association of British Insurers, once you have ELI it should not cost any more to extend that to allow for a placement in your company.

 Learners cannot legally enter into any arrangement where they accept nominal ‘Self Employed’ status for themselves to ‘help an employer out’ as they always have the full status of employees and therefore in all cases the person taking them on is or becomes an Employer with full responsibilities to them that cannot be set aside or disregarded.